 This rural property is a ravishing mix of gorgeous guest rooms, a restaurant fed by farm-fresh food, and a seasonally inspired spa.
-Yet the owners, siblings Catherine and Joe Bartolomei, come from fifth generation farmers, so that counts.
-Recently, the property underwent an expansion and redesign of the circa-1870 hideaway, where, amid the towering redwoods of the Russian River Valley, crews added eight new guest rooms housed in an elegant new “barn,” refreshed the Inn's original ten guest rooms, and brightened the Michelin-starred restaurant that fronts the property.
+The owners, siblings Catherine and Joe Bartolomei, come from fifth-generation farmers so that counts nicely toward the 'farmhouse' authenticity.
+Recently, the property underwent an expansion and redesign of the circa-1870 hideaway, where, amid the towering redwoods of the Russian River Valley, crews added eight new guest rooms housed in an elegant new 'barn,' refreshed the Inn's original ten guest rooms, and brightened the Michelin-starred restaurant that fronts the property.

-You can also relax in the sunroom, or on wicker chairs on the wrap around veranda overlooking the gardens and grapes.
+You can also relax in the sunroom, or on wicker chairs on the wrap-around veranda overlooking the gardens and grapes.
 It feels like a whole other world, here, surrounded by vast open spaces, peaceful quiet, and the stars at night.
 For a lovely ritual, start the day with complimentary breakfast like stuffed French toast soufflé or artichoke frittata, then enjoy the inn's complimentary wine and hors d'oeuvres reception every evening.

 Manor owners Bill and Trudi Konrad pay close attention to every detail, decorating the 18 rooms/suites with fine furnishings and warming them with fireplaces, plus inviting the outdoors in with large balconies or decks.
 Take your gourmet buffet breakfast in the estate parlor, if you can draw yourself away from your room outfitted in stately antique furniture worthy of a royal family, pillow-top mattresses and feather-soft linens.

 This is truly one of Sonoma County's best-kept secrets.
 It's tucked in an unlikely place - most of us have only seen it as a tiny Mediterranean-style property on the edge of Highway 12 and have little idea what it is.
-Yet it's a lavish 29-room resort, with a luxurious spa, multiple pools and hot tubs, and even a private, 35-seat restaurant that is open only to Inn guests.
-Each room is different, yet all are posh palace retreats, from the fireplace sitting area, to the castle-like ambience of polished concrete floors and plaster walls set with iron framed windows, to the baths that are nearly large enough to live in.
-Breakfast is a remarkable meal, from a private chef who crafts fanciful chilaquiles; Cajun-spiced jambalaya with sausage and bacon topped with chive-mascarpone scrambled eggs; or creamy soft polenta topped with poached eggs, applewood smoked bacon and red pepper coulis.
+Yet it's a lavish 29-room resort, with a luxurious spa, a sparkling pool, hot tubs, and a decadent morning buffet.
+Recently extensively remodeled, the spa offers a full array of face and body treatments.

 Written by Sonoma Insider Carey Sweet.